 way to start off the weekend than with art.
 But you know what I mean!
 As the

-fall season gets into full swing, I think we are all coming back around to our
+chillier part of the year gets into full swing, I think we are all getting cozy in our studios with our

 art, and for me, nothing sounds more appealing than curling up and working in my sketchbook.

 |Oscar Mendoza (profile) by Tony Ryder, 2005, graphite

 and white pastel drawing on tinted paper, 18 x 14.